Survival analysis: Survival random forests

 An alternative to building a single survival tree is to build many survival trees, where each tree is constructed using a sample of the data, and average the trees to predict survival.
 This is the method underlying the survival random forest models.
 Survival random forest analysis is available in the R package "randomForestSRC".

 The randomForestSRC package includes an example survival random forest analysis using the data set pbc.
 This data is from the Mayo Clinic Primary Biliary Cirrhosis (PBC) trial of the liver conducted between 1974 and 1984.
 In the example, the random forest survival model gives more accurate predictions of survival than the Cox PH model.
 The prediction errors are estimated by bootstrap re-sampling.

 Deep Learning survival models

 Recent advancements in deep representation learning have been extended to survival estimation.
-The DeepSurvmodel proposes to replace the log-linear parameterization of the CoxPH model with a multi-layer perceptron.
+The DeepSurv model proposes to replace the log-linear parameterization of the CoxPH model with a multi-layer perceptron.
 Further extensions like Deep Survival Machines and Deep Cox Mixtures involve the use of latent variable mixture models to model the time-to-event distribution as a mixture of parametric or semi-parametric distributions while jointly learning representations of the input covariates.
 Deep learning approaches have shown superior performance especially on complex input data modalities such as images and clinical time-series.